 By listening to residents, we know how important it is to live and work in a community which is clean and free from litter and dog fouling.
 However, despite our efforts to maintain high cleanliness standards individuals continue to drop litter or fail to clean up after their dog.
-From 1st July 2020 Fylde Council is introducing proactive enforcement action to target this unacceptable behaviour in an effort to ensure the local environment meets an acceptable standard of cleanliness.
+Fylde Council has a team of Environmental Enforcement Officers, patrolling the Borough to target this unacceptable behaviour in an effort to ensure the local environment meets an acceptable standard of cleanliness.

 Fixed Penalty Notice (FPN)

 Authorised officers will be issuing a fixed penalty notice (FPN) to anyone they observe, or have evidence to support, has committed an environmental crime such as dropping litter, or failing to clean up after their dog.
 A fixed penalty notice provides the opportunity to discharge any liability from being prosecuted through payment of the FPN.
 Choosing not to pay the FPN will result in the initiation of court proceedings, with a maximum fine of £2,500 and potential conviction at a Magistrates Court.

 A fixed penalty notice could be issued if you:

 Drop litter – this includes chewing gum, fast food, fast food packaging, left over fruit (for example, apple cores and banana skins), drinks containers and sweet wrappers